• C Programming Video Tutorials

 Initialization of Pointer Arrays in C

-A pointer in C is a variable that stores the address of another variable.
+A pointer is a variable that stores the address of another variable.
 The name of the pointer variable must be prefixed by the "*" symbol.
 Just as in the case of a normal variable, we can also declare an "array of pointers", where each subscript of the array holds the address of an array type.

 A pointer variable can be initialized at the time of declaration, by assigning it the address of an existing variable.
 The following snippet shows how you can initialize a pointer −